unikraft/app-llama2-c/README.md

+## News: Llama 2 Everywhere (L2E) Unikraft unikernel & cloud

+The cool folks at [Unikraft cloud](https://unikraft.org/) have a offical unikraft fork of L2E unikraft unikernel here: [app-llama2-c](https://github.com/unikraft/app-llama2-c) be sure to try it out and support them by purchasing cloud accounts.
+They are super cool and they have contributed some unikraft way fixes to L2E and guess what?
+A web API!
+(I have to merge it asap).
+Thank you @razvand & [@felipehuici](https://twitter.com/felipehuici) for making this possible.

+Why you should use unikraft?
+Lightening fast (ms) boot up of your applications in cloud vms, added security and isolation, lower cost ie high density - allows you to run way more processes on a single server, added performance - less overhead OS code so your code get the 99.99% of resources!

+We love unikraft so much that the future versions the L2E OS (linux) will have KVM and selfhosting support and demo instances of L2E unikraft unikernels kernels so that you can test drive unikraft on your own machine!

+I highly recommend you to have a unikraft cloud account and purchase a basic plan, either just for the heck of it or to support their great endeavour.
+Unikraft unikernels is something which I wanted 10 years ago.
+Imagine how much energy and hardware it could have saved!
+The web needs to be more efficient.

 ## Llama 2 Everywhere (L2E)

 Note: Much gratitude for all the upvotes on HN, Twitter, Reddit and other places.
 I'll take time this week to polish this up a bit.
 For the OS, please download it from the releases.
 The current system requirements are 512MB RAM and a x86_64 (64bit) PC.
 It's not very usable yet.
 We are working to make it better.
 Feel free to sponsor us if you like the idea of a useful AI OS that runs on minimal hardware.
 You can find me on twitter/X here: [@VulcanIgnis](https://twitter.com/VulcanIgnis) Please note that this project is built on the shoulders of giants.
 Find the credits at the bottom.